Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

-For reference, we estimate the accuracy, in terms of $\vpt{0.5}$, of the RK4 solver starting from differently rounded initial conditions and using calculations of different precision internally.
-Averaging over $10^5$ repetitions with randomly chosen initial conditions on the systems' attractor, we arrive at the values given in \cref{tbl:vpt:solver} with an analytical approximation of these values in \cref{app:sec:vptref}.
+For reference, we estimate the accuracy of the RK4 solver in terms of $\vpt{0.5}$, starting from differently rounded initial conditions and using calculations of different precision internally.
+Averaging over $10^4$ repetitions with randomly chosen initial conditions on the systems' attractor yields the values given in \SuppSec{vptref}.

+Computational resources used in this study are described in \SuppSec{compute}.
+Details of all experimental results are given in \SuppSec{details}.